tezoatlipoca/canuseeme/README.md

 "No URL provided."
 ```
 If you give it a valid `url` parameter it will do its best to query that url for the info above.
+If you provide the parameter `html` (e.g. `lb?url=<url>&html`) the results will be encapsulated in some nice HTML for readability in a browser.. instead of the default which is `json`.
 If you specify `portType` it will try and use a little intelligence when it queries the port (if one is given as part of the URL), but only so far as what language to speak to that port _with_, like using `EHLO` to talk to an SMTP service.
 If you try and talk FTP to an IMAP service you're going to get weird results (but `canuseeme` will still _try_).
 Here are the ports and what `canuseeme` tries to interrogate it with: